-Located in the Student Access and Success Center at 2200 Campbell Street, the departments in Enrollment Management and Retention effectively recruit, enroll and retain a diverse student body at Texas A&M University-Commerce.
-The Enrollment Management and Retention Division prides itself in providing exemplary student service in a continuous improvement and cohesive environment.
-The offices that provide quality customer service to our students include: Undergraduate Admissions for Freshman and Transfer students, Registrar, including Veterans and Military Services, Financial Aid and Scholarships, Hispanic Outreach and Student Programs and New Student Orientation.
+Located in the Welcome Center at 2200 Campbell Street, the departments in Enrollment effectively recruit, enroll and support a diverse student body at Texas A&M University-Commerce.
+Enrollment Management prides itself in providing exemplary student service in a continuous improvement and cohesive environment.
+The offices that provide quality customer service to our students include Undergraduate Admissions, Registrar, Financial Aid and Scholarships, Veterans and Military Services, New Student and Family Programs, and Testing Center.

-Located in the Student Access and Success Center at 2200 Campbell Street, this office is responsible for both the recruitment and enrollment of new undergraduate students.
+Located in the Welcome Center at 2200 Campbell Street, this office is responsible for both the recruitment and enrollment of new undergraduate students.
 For more information, please contact the Office of Undergraduate Admissions at 903-886-5000.

-Located in the Student Access and Success Center at 2200 Campbell Street, the Registrar’s Office is the custodian of student’s permanent academic records.
+Located in the Welcome Center at 2200 Campbell Street, the Registrar’s Office is the custodian of student’s permanent academic records.
 The Graduation/Degreeworks Coordinator, also located in the Registrar’s Office, is responsible for the certification of university candidates for graduation.
 For more information, please contact the Registrar's office at 903-886-5068 or visit our website at: http://www.tamuc.edu/admissions/registrar/default.aspx.

 Through the University of North Texas

 Texas A&M University-Commerce students are given the opportunity to participate in the Air Force ROTC program through the University of North Texas.
 For more information, the student should contact: